-Mrs. Yunger gave birth to two healthy twin boys, each of whom had his bris on the first day that halacha mandates, yet the younger Yunger had his bris several days earlier than his older brother.
+Mrs. Unger* gave birth to two healthy twin boys, both of whom had their brissin on the first day that halacha mandates, yet the younger Unger had his bris several days earlier than his older brother.
 How can this happen?

 “My sister and I live in the same yishuv (community), and the nearest hospital is Laniado, in Netanya.
 She went into labor on Shabbos and left for the hospital.
-Immediately after Shabbos, I phoned the hospital to find out how she was and whether she had a boy or a girl, and was told by the gentile receptionist that she could not put the call through to my sister until after the time ‘Rabbeinu Tam’ arrives, which would not be for another half an hour.
-Why was the gentile receptionist so frum?”
+Immediately after Shabbos, I phoned the hospital to find out how she was and if she had a boy or a girl, and was told by the gentile receptionist that she could not put the call through until after ‘Rabbeinu Tam’ time arrives, which would not be for another half an hour.
+Why was the non-Jewish receptionist so frum?”

-Why Did the Younger Yunger have an Earlier Bris?
+Why Did the Younger Baby have an Earlier Bris?

 When is Twilight?

-We all are aware that the Jewish date begins at night.
+Answering this question requires delving into the following issue: We all are aware that the Jewish date begins at the beginning of the night.
 But at what exact moment does one day end and another begin?
 Do we know the precise instant when one day marches off into history, and its successor arrives with its banner unfurled?

 A verse in the book of Nechemiah might help resolve this question.
-There it describes the unenviable circumstances in which the Jews were rebuilding the Second Beis Hamikdash, while protecting themselves from the enemies who were determined to thwart its erection: And we were continuing the construction work from daybreak until the stars come out [tzeis hakochavim] while half our men were holding spears… and at night we were on guard, while in the day we could proceed with the work (Nechemiah 4:15-16).
-Nechemiah implies that “night” begins when the stars emerge, and the time of dusk until they become visible is still considered the previous day (see Berachos 2b; Megillah 20b).
+There, it describes the unenviable circumstances in which the Jews were rebuilding the Second Beis Hamikdash, while protecting themselves from the enemies determined to thwart its erection: And we were continuing the construction work from daybreak until the stars come out [tzeis hakochavim], while half our men were holding spears… and at night we were on guard, while in the day we could proceed with the work (Nechemiah 4:15-16).
+Nechemiah implies that “night” begins from when the stars emerge.
+The time of dusk, before the stars are visible, is still considered the previous day (see Berachos 2b; Megillah 20b).

-However, we still require more definition.
+However, we still need more definition.
 Which stars?
-Can we pinpoint the moment that the stars come out, since the stars of the firmament do not all become visible at the same time?
+Can we pinpoint the moment that the stars come out since the stars of the firmament do not all become visible at the same time?

 Additional confusion is caused by a different verse that implies that the day ends when the sun sets, as the Torah (Vayikra 22:7) proclaims: And when the sun sets, he shall become pure, stating that the final stage of purification from some types of tumah is the sunset after immersion in a mikveh.
-However, at sunset no stars are yet visible.
-Thus, this verse implies that the changing of the day transpires at sunset, not when the stars appear (see Berachos 2b).
+However, at sunset, no stars are yet visible, and the halacha is that this taharah transpires at nightfall, implying that the changing of the day transpires at sunset, not when the stars appear (see Berachos 2b).

 What a Phenomenal Dusk!